A Survey of Reinforcement Learning from Human Feedback: Label Collection

 The importance of quality does not trump the importance of quantity, however.
 Indeed, \citet{stiennon2020learning} note that excluding low-confidence samples from the data set generally did not help with reward model training.
 This indicates that even though quality is important, a larger quantity is still generally better.

 The scale of the labeled data set required for effective training and refinement varies widely, impacting the quality of the resulting models.
+In practice, the required amount of data depends on many factors including domain, task complexity, and level of pretraining.
+For example, while \gls{LLM} fine-tuning generally often requires tens of thousands of samples due to the complexity of the task, at the same time it can leverage the extensive prior knowledge of the pretrained \gls{LLM} to reduce sample complexity compared to other tasks of similar complexity.

 Studies have shown a broad range in data set sizes, from tens of labels in smaller studies~\citep{jain2015learning} to hundreds in more complex scenarios~\citep{christiano2017deep}.
-Larger-scale applications may require thousands~\citep{guan2021widening} or even millions of labels~\citep{abramson2022improving}, each bringing its own challenges in ensuring label accuracy and consistency.
+Larger-scale applications may require thousands~\citep{guan2021widening,ouyang2022training} or even millions of labels~\citep{abramson2022improving}, each bringing its own challenges in ensuring label accuracy and consistency.

 This variability in data set size underscores the need for rigorous label quality control measures across different scales.
 In smaller data sets, each label carries more weight, making accuracy and precision critical.
 Conversely, in larger data sets, the challenge lies in maintaining consistency and mitigating systematic biases that might emerge from the sheer volume of data.

-Similarly, the labeling setting varies in the surveyed works, from author-provided feedback~\citep{kim2023preference}, over small in-person studies~\citep{katz2021preferencebased}, to larger remote studies~\citep{kim2023preference}.
+The labeling setting varies in the surveyed works, from author-provided feedback~\citep{kim2023preference}, over small in-person studies~\citep{katz2021preferencebased}, to larger remote studies~\citep{kim2023preference}.
 Each setting provides unique challenges to ensure high-quality labels.

 Various works have suggested measures to improve label quality. \Citet{hagendorff2022methodological} discuss the possible failure modes of the labeling task in more detail, for example, discussing systematic biases and conflicting motivation, and propose concrete changes to the training and evaluation methodology to alleviate these. \Citet{glaese2022improving} suggest providing labelers with multiple natural language rules and collecting preference labels for each rule individually to improve label quality.
 This is related to \citet{bai2022constitutional}, who propose to generate feedback automatically based on such a set of rules and a language model.